 I first visited Cuba with my friend Jamie Terrell back in the days when he was working behind the stick at London's Atlantic Bar & Grill.
 Fortunately, Jamie speaks reasonable Spanish thanks to a sun-drenched season bartending on the Costa del Sol, so as we toured Havana's bars in search of the perfect Daiquiri we were able to question the bartenders.
 Our first lesson was that asking for a mere "Daiquiri" (pronounced 'Dye-Ker-Ree') would result in our being handed a blended Daiquiri.
 We quickly learnt that at that time in Cuba you need to ask for a "Natural Daiquiri" when seeking a shaken rather than blended Daiquiri.

-Constantino (Constante) Ribalagua Vert, the bartender who presided over the bar at Havana's La Florida (later renamed Floridita) in Havana, Cuba for some 40 years until his death in early December 1952 is credited for first serving a frozen Daiquiri and making the famous.
-He further confused ordering a Daiquiri by listing his Daiquiri adaptations by number - presumably in the order he created them: Daiquiri No.2, No.3, No.4 and No.5.
+Constantino (Constante) Ribalagua Vert, the bartender who presided over the bar at Havana's La Florida (later renamed Floridita) in Havana for some 40 years until his death in early December 1952 is credited for making the frozen Daiquiri famous.
+He also further confused ordering a Daiquiri by listing his Daiquiri adaptations by number - presumably in the order he created them: Daiquiri No.2, No.3, No.4 and No.5.

 Thus, an "original"/"classic" Daiquiri should properly be termed Daiquiri No.1 and this can be served either 'natural' (straight-up), 'on-the-rocks' (over cubed ice) or 'frozen' (blended with crushed ice).

 Daiquiri No.1 On-the-rocks (Difford's 10:3:2 formula)

 Daiquiri No.1 Frozen (Difford's 16:6:6:1 formula)